 So you are interested in astronomy.
 Want to see distant nebulas and solar systems?
 Or maybe stay local by visiting our own planets.
 See the icecaps on Mars or the rings around Saturn.
 Astronomy can be a fun, educational, and rewarding hobby as long as you have the right telescope.
 How can you tell which telescope to buy?
-We will give you our picks for telescopes that are perfect for beginners.
+We will give you our top picks for the best telescopes that are perfect for beginners.

 Here is a guide to the different kinds of telescopes.
 Refractor telescopes have a simple design and are easy to use.
 They tend to be very sturdy and require little maintenance.
 They can also be used for objects on earth, if that is something you are interested in.
 However they can often be heavy and bulky.
 Reflector telescopes tend to be compact and lightweight, and will usually have a very high image quality.
 However it requires more maintenance than a refractor telescope, as the open tube can collect dust.
 Also you can’t use it to view earthly objects.
 The third kind of telescope is a compound telescope which has both mirrors and a lens.
 It is usually more expensive and tends to be large and bulky.
 But a sealed tube protects the optics and the image quality is good.
 You can use this kind of telescope for objects on earth as well.